 China has recently committed to cofiring biomass and sludge in its own coal power plants.
 This workshop was the first opportunity for experts to come together in Beijing to showcase the best international practice and to connect with a promising new market.

-On 7-8 June 2017 we are running the 7th Workshop on Cofiring Biomass with Coal in Beijing, China, with the Electric Power Planning and Engineering Institute of China (EPPEI).
+On 7-8 June 2017 we held the 7th Workshop on Cofiring Biomass with Coal in Beijing, China, with the Electric Power Planning and Engineering Institute of China (EPPEI).

-The Chinese programme, announced by the National Energy Administration (NEA) will include a series of large-scale demonstration projects on coal-fired power plants to assess various cofiring techniques.
-Cofiring biomass with coal can reduce CO2 emissions.
-The NEA cofiring plan includes biomass in the form of agricultural and forestry byproducts, and sludge.
-This is a great opportunity for international organisations with cofiring expertise to meet and cooperate with willing Chinese partners.
+The Chinese programme, announced by the National Energy Administration (NEA) included a series of large-scale demonstration projects on coal-fired power plants to assess various cofiring techniques.
+The NEA cofiring plan included biomass in the form of agricultural and forestry byproducts, and sludge.
+This marked a great opportunity for international organisations with cofiring expertise to meet and cooperate with Chinese partners.

-The workshop will promote the use of biomass in coal-fired power plants in China and will provide a forum for discussion and facilitate exchange of expertise.
-Two days of technical sessions and keynotes from leading figures in the industry will cover all aspects of cofiring technologies.
-Topics will include:
+The workshop promoted the use of biomass in coal-fired power plants in China and provided a forum for discussion and facilitated exchange of expertise.
+Two days of technical sessions and keynotes from leading figures in the industry covered all aspects of cofiring technologies.
+Topics included: